 Our power generation portfolio is diverse.
-It includes base, peaking and intermediate generation plants spread across traditional thermal generation, natural gas and storage, as well as renewable energy sources; from hydro, to wind, solar, landfill gas and biomass.
+It includes base, peaking and intermediate generation plants spread across traditional thermal generation, natural gas and storage, as well as renewable energy sources; from hydro to wind and solar.

 Proudly Australian since 1837

-For almost 180 years, AGL Energy has been at the forefront of energy innovation in Australia.
+For over 180 years, AGL Energy has been at the forefront of energy innovation in Australia.